Nihaal2707/Clustering-Analysis-by-K-means-DBSCAN-with-Comparative-Analysis-of-both-methods/README.md

 Data Source -: https://www.kaggle.com/datasets/tanishqdublish/urban-traffic-density-in-cities/data

-This dataset provides a detailed view of traffic data in a futuristic urban environment, containing over 1.2 million records.
+This dataset provides a detailed view of traffic data in a futuristic urban environment, containing over 50K records.
 Each record represents a unique snapshot of various factors affecting traffic conditions in six fictional cities.